Max Dehn, Axel Thue, and the Undecidable: The Rise of the Undecidable

-In 1937, Church announced that he can prove the unsolvability of the word problem for a particular finitely generated semigroup which is not finitely presented though.
-His arguments appeared in an abstract in the Bulletin of the AMS which we quote here \cite{church1937}: \begin{quote} By a {\sl semigroup} is meant a set in which the product of any two elements is a unique element of the set, the multiplication being associative but not necessarily obeying a law of cancellation.
+In 1937, Church announced that he could prove the undecidability of the word problem for a particular finitely generated semigroup which is not finitely presented: \begin{quote} By a semigroup is meant a set in which the product of any two elements is a unique element of the set, the multiplication being associative but not necessarily obeying a law of cancellation.
 Consider the system of combinators, in the sense of Rosser (Duke Mathematical Journal, vol. 1 (1935), p.
-336), allowing as equivalence operations $r$-conversions, $p$-conversions, and also the operations (allowed by Curry) of replacing $BI$ by $I$ and inversely.
+336), allowing as equivalence operations $r$--conversions, $p$--conversions, and also the operations (allowed by Curry) of replacing $BI$ by $I$ and inversely.
 This system is a semigroup, with identity element $I$, if we take as multiplication the operation (introduced by Curry) which is denoted by Rosser as $\times$.
 From the relations $ab=Tb \times Ta \times B \times T$ and $T(ab)=Tb \times Ta \times B$ it follows that every element is expressible as a product formed out of the four particular elements $TI, TJ, B, T$.
 The semigroup thus has a finite set of generators, although the set of generating relations must apparently be infinite.
 There is, however, an effective process of writing out the series of generating relations to as many terms as desired; also an effective means of distinguishing generating relations from others.
-From the results of the author (American Journal of Mathematics, vol. 58 (1936), pp. 345--363), it follows that the {\sl word problem} of this semigroup is unsolvable.
-(Received April 14, 1937.) \end{quote}
+From the results of the author (American Journal of Mathematics, vol. 58 (1936), pp. 345--363), it follows that the word problem of this semigroup is unsolvable.
+(Received April 14, 1937.)\footnote{See \cite{church1937}.} \end{quote} Higman type embedding theorems, which were available only much later, can be used to show that Church's construction can be embedded into a finitely presented semigroup.
 Post proved the undecidability of the word problem for finitely presented semigroups (without cancellation) in 1947 \cite{post3}.
-He mentioned that Church pointed out the 1914 paper of Thue to him which was published in German in a local Norvegian journal.
-The same result was also proved in the same year (but independently) by A. A. Markov \cite{markov}.
-Markov was the son of the famous mathematician who discovered Markov chains in stochastics.
+He mentioned that Church pointed out the 1914 paper of Thue to him.
+The same result was also proved in the same year (but independently) in \cite{markov} by A. A. Markov jr., the son of the famous mathematician who invented Markov processes.
+We refer to the survey article of Miller \cite{miller2014} and Rotman's book \cite{rotman} for more details on these and the following results.